Richard Haking: Aftermath

 Sir Henry Wilson (diary 30 July 1916) described Fromelles as "a botch job".
-Captain Philip Landon testified to James Edmonds in 1938 that it had been "as good an illustration as there was of the reckless extravagance in expenditure of life (italics in original) which ruled the minds of some of the subordinate commanders, like Gen Haking, at this stage of the war", "the weakness of GHQ lay in not seeing that a Corps Commander, left to himself, would also be tempted to win glory for his Corps by spectacular success, and would be prodigal in using the Divisions which passed through his hands for this purpose".
+Captain Philip Landon told James Edmonds in 1938 that it had been "as good an illustration as there was of the reckless extravagance in expenditure of life (italics in original) which ruled the minds of some of the subordinate commanders, like Gen Haking, at this stage of the war", "the weakness of GHQ lay in not seeing that a Corps Commander, left to himself, would also be tempted to win glory for his Corps by spectacular success, and would be prodigal in using the Divisions which passed through his hands for this purpose".
 Colonel E. R. Clayton later said to Edmonds that Haking's "undue optimism was one of the direct causes of failure" of the attack at Fromelles.
-In the Official History Wilfrid Miles wrote scathingly of the lack of preparation and the pointlessness of an attack by inexperienced troops, to seize a position which they could not possibly have held against counter-attacks and blamed the First Army for not cancelling the operation.
+In the Official History, Wilfrid Miles, wrote scathingly of the lack of preparation and the pointlessness of an attack by inexperienced troops, to seize a position which they could not possibly have held against counter-attacks and blamed the First Army for not cancelling the operation.

 In 1930, Elliott criticised Haking for exaggerating the amount of artillery that would be available and for attacking without surprise.
 He exonerated McCay and argued that Haking, after Howard's report (which Haig had annotated to permit the attack only on condition that sufficient guns and ammunition were available) had persuaded Monro, who in turn persuaded Butler and that Haking had been keen to win glory for himself.
 He also stressed how Haking had ignored suggestions from Monro that the attack be postponed because of the rain and was scornful of Haking's after-battle report.
 Simpson wrote that Fromelles was "a costly failure" but "although the Australian Official Historian blamed Haking for the affair, fault also lay with the First Army and the 5th Australian Division....".